Aroma was homey in the holy man’s

 “I’m happy for you, both,” I said.

-As we chatted and laughed, the room regained
+As we continued on, the room regained

 the warmth, and the nasty twister slipped